The option to embed API functionality within transformations requires no programming expertise and does not need to be hosted on a computer,

 These scripts can still be triggered from an external program.

-When using restful calls, all methods automatically route through to the CommandProcessor interface, so the caller
+When using restful calls, all methods automatically route through to one of three interfaces:

 is then used in subsequent restful calls to get data and run queries from the database.
 API get commands are